By: Snetu Karania (Asha Stanford)

 The afternoon sessions opened with a lot of excitement.
 Names of all attending chapters were called out, with the volunteers from each chapter introducing themselves.
 It was heart-warming to see volunteers from about 20 chapters show-up for the conference, spanning the entire country – Athens, Atlanta, Boston, Chicago, Delaware, Houston, Kansas City, Minnesota, NYC/NJ, Portland, Purdue, San Diego, San Francisco, SV, St. Louis, Stamford, Stanford, U Florida, UIUC and Seattle – the host chapter!

-Following the chapter introductions, the Coordination team gave an update on the – ‘State of Asha’.
-The AfE President – Uttaraa Diwan gave updates on the accomplishments at the Central level, since Asha-24.
-To name a few: a perfect score on Charity Navigator, on-time annual reports, and filing, the first unqualified audit report for the fiscal year 2015, compliant in all 22 states where Asha chapters are located, etc. While a lot many things have been achieved the big issues facing AfE are Low Volunteer Strength and accountability.
+Following the chapter introductions, the Coordination team gave an update on the ‘State of Asha’.
+The AfE President – Uttaraa Diwan, gave updates on the accomplishments at the Central level since Asha-24.
+To name a few: a perfect score on Charity Navigator, on-time annual reports and filing, the first unqualified audit report for the fiscal year 2015, compliant in all 22 states where Asha chapters are located, etc. While many things have been achieved the big issues facing AfE are Low Volunteer Strength and accountability.

 Akshay Bhole – Central Web Team, informed the attendees about the new updates, challenges and ongoing efforts related to Asha websites, DBs, Wiki, etc. He pointed out that there needs to be an increase in activity from the volunteers on the Wiki, because only a third of the volunteer base is using it.
 Akshay also presented several useful charts prepared by his wife, showing data for fund disbursements as well as donations & fundraising.
 The charts showed several important things like funding by project category, funding by geographical area, donations by each state in the US, etc.